covarep/covarep/vocoder/hmpd/README.txt

                     Gilles Degottex <degottex@csd.uoc.gr>

-This file describes mainly the few main options available in HMPD and provides some remarks on its use.
+This file describes mainly the main options available in HMPD and provides some remarks on its use.

-An example of use is given in the HOWTO_hmpd.m file in the howtos directory.
+A use case is given in the HOWTO_hmpd.m file in the howtos directory.

 F0 ESTIMATION ------------------------------------------------------------------